Please click here to help David McMurrey pay for web hosting:

 In a NoodleTools project, you can describe your project ("recycling waste plastic"), develop its thesis, make bibiographic entries for potentially useful information sources, create notecards, develop the outline, and generate the rough draft—all consolidated in NoodleTools.

-Add Sources and Citations to Your NoodleTools Project
+Add Sources to Your NoodleTools Project

 Creating bibliographic entries manually can be tedious and difficult: you have to sequence the elements correctly, use periods and commas correctly, know what should be init cap or italics, and so on.
 NoodleTools prompts you for all that and formats your entries according to the style you've chosen.